SiliconLabs/wifi_combo_applications/SiWx917/wlan_ble/iot-pa-coex-aws_cloud_connectivity_through_wifi_and_ble_gateway_soc/readme.md

 - Avoid having multiple wiseconnects in the same workspace.
 This may cause issue even after clean builds.
 - It is important to add the required policy while creating the thing.
 If your policy does not allow updating any data periodically, you may see AWS connection error in the logs.
+- Ensure the SiWx917 module has 1.8 MB MBR flashed in it.

 ## **8. Appendix**